 We had no clue what to respond to that terrible admission.
 Never mind that my parents couldn’t afford something like that either.
 Never mind that, in retrospect, it would have been a struggle for many of my friend’s parents to pay for that type of trip either.

-Money is tight and my husband and I are desperately trying to stay within our means and not go into debt.
+Money is tight, and my husband and I are desperately trying to stay within our means and not go into debt.

 Was I agreeing to do something that I couldn’t afford just because I was too embarrassed to say that?
 Why was I so scared to say that money was tight and I didn’t want to spend money?
 Why should I spend money that I don’t have just because I was too embarrassed to admit that money was tight?
 Was I so scared of her reaction that I couldn’t share with a close friend that I didn’t have extra money to spend?

 I took a deep breath.

-“I would like to do something free” I said.
+“I would like to do something free,” I said.

-“No problem” she responded, “Should we check out this new playground I heard about?”
+“No problem,” she responded, “Should we check out this new playground I heard about?”

 That was it.
 It was not as embarrassing as I thought it would be.
 I was so used to conflating my money or lack thereof with my own self-worth- as if it was my fault that I was unemployed (newsflash: it wasn’t).
-I was projecting my own securities onto my friends and imagining what their reactions would be.
+I was projecting my own insecurities onto my friends and imagining what their reactions would be.
 Luckily, most of my friends had grown up and had come to the same realization that I did.
 Lack of money or frugality does not need to be a topic that we can’t discuss.

-How should I approach the topic of money
+How should I approach the topic of money with my friends?

 There is no need to bring up the topic unless you want to or need to.
 Don’t force people to share things with you that they would rather not share.
 Not everyone wants to be open or forthcoming about their finances, and that is their right.
 But you can talk about money in a way to remove the stigma of poverty.